Guides · PSLF

 • You must work full-time for a nonprofit or government employer and repay on an income-driven plan.

-• For physicians, residency usually counts — most teaching hospitals are nonprofit or government.
+• For physicians, residency usually counts, most teaching hospitals are nonprofit or government.

 • The step doctors miss: certify your employment every year, not just at the end.

 Public Service Loan Forgiveness (PSLF) is the single most valuable student-loan benefit available to most physicians.
-It was created by Congress in 2007 and is written into federal law (Section 455(m) of the Higher Education Act), which matters: the core program cannot be ended by an executive order or agency decision — only Congress can repeal it, and it hasn't.
+It was created by Congress in 2007 and is written into federal law (Section 455(m) of the Higher Education Act), which matters: the core program cannot be ended by an executive order or agency decision, only Congress can repeal it, and it hasn't.
 Here's exactly how it works and how to use it correctly.

 The core rule: 120 qualifying payments

-PSLF forgives the entire remaining balance on your federal Direct Loans after you make 120 qualifying monthly payments — about ten years' worth.
+PSLF forgives the entire remaining balance on your federal Direct Loans after you make 120 qualifying monthly payments, about ten years' worth.
 The forgiven amount is not taxed as income under federal law, which sets PSLF apart from income-driven forgiveness (which is taxable).
 For a physician carrying $200,000+ at a high attending salary, that tax-free forgiveness routinely outweighs anything refinancing could save.

 A payment only "qualifies" when all of these are true at once:

 The 120 payments don't have to be consecutive.
 If you leave qualifying work and come back, your count picks up where it left off.
+There is also no cap on the amount that can be forgiven, which is precisely why the benefit scales so well with a large physician balance: the more principal and accrued interest remain at payment 120, the more disappears, tax-free.

 The 10-year path, visualized